 15.1.2 Units and scales

 The unit of measurement of cloud height is the metre or, for some aeronautical applications, the foot.
 The unit of cloud amount is the okta, which is an eighth of the sky dome covered by cloud.
+In BUFR FM 94 code (WMO, 2017b) total cloud cover is given in percentage (113 indicating sky obscured by fog and/or other meteorological phenomena).

 15.1.3 Meteorological requirements